|

 in bloom.
 There are numerous taxi boats and

-tours to the island advertised in the port of
+tours to the island are advertised in the port of

 The best beaches are found